antonysama/bert-summarization/README.md

 `CUDA_VISIBLE_DEVICES=3 python main.py --cuda --batch_size=2 --hop 4 --hidden_dim 100`

 ### Note to reviewer:
+* installing 'requirements.txt' gives error #1.
+To mitigate, I install 'more_requirements.txt'.

-* Although I implemented the core-part (2-step summary generation using BERT), I didn't have enough time to implement RL section.
+is tomI implemented the core-part (2-step summary generation using BERT), I didn't have enough time to implement RL section.
 * The 2nd decoder process is very time-consuming (since it needs to create BERT context vector for each timestamp).

+### Errors
+1. Could not find a version that satisfies the requirement mkl-fft==1.0.10 (from -r requirements.txt (line 23)) (from versions: 1.0.0.17, 1.0.2, 1.0.6) ...
+No matching distribution found for mkl-fft==1.0.10 (from -r requirements.txt (line 23)